Concepts and Architecture

 With Redis on Flash, instead of storing all keys and data for a given shard in RAM, less frequently accessed values are pushed to flash.
 If applications need to access a value that is in flash, Redis Enterprise automatically brings the value into RAM.
 Depending on the flash hardware in use, applications experience slightly higher latency when bringing values back into RAM from flash.
 However subsequent accesses to the same value is fast, once the value is in RAM.

 - Disk-based durability: Redis Enterprise still maintains a durable copy on disk.
 Just like disk-based systems, this IO path is placed on a slower and durable network-attached storage device.
 Redis databases provide tunable options to maintain this durable copy and keep it up to date with frequent periodic writes all the way to every write operation.

 - Replication-based durability: Redis Enterprise also maintains a replica, a slave shard, for durability.
 This replicated durability protects against node, rack, or zone failures.
 Replicated-durability provides better write performance over network-attached storage writes.
 This means under an unplanned interruption, it is more likely that your replica is more up to date as compared to your durable copy on disk.
 To take full advantage of the replicated-durability, Redis provides the WAIT command.
-WAIT ensures that a write can wait for acknowledgment until multiple replicas confirm that write.
-This ensures a write confirmed with WAIT on replicas will be durable even if a node catches on fire and never comes back to the cluster.
+WAIT makes sure that a write can wait for acknowledgment until multiple replicas confirm that write.
+This makes sure that a write confirmed with WAIT on replicas are durable even if a node catches on fire and never comes back to the cluster.